labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

 .. function:: locals()

-Returns all local variables in the current location as dictionary type. 以字典类型返回当前位置的全部局部变量。
+Returns all local variables in the current location as dictionary type.

 ::